tombrille/svelteplot/src/routes/marks/bar/+page.md

 [fork](https://svelte.dev/playground/d8170543f02c482ba64e82787d716e40?version=5.28.2)

-Note that **inset** by default only applies along the band scale, but won't affect the width of a BarX or and height of a BarY.
+Note that **inset** by default only applies along the band scale axis, but won't affect the "length" the bars.
 You can use insetLeft, insetRight, insetTop, and insetBottom directly, e.g. to add space in a stacked bar chart:

 ```svelte live
 <script lang="ts">